-I am a behavioral biologist whose work focuses on the behavior, ecology and endocrinology of social behavior in wild primates.
-My research uses a multidisciplinary approach that combines the methods of behavioral ecology and endocrinology to better understand the sources and consequences of variability in primate social behavior across individuals and groups in natural populations.
-Much of my research focuses on the endocrine correlates and fitness consequences of variation in the mother-offspring relationship.
-I am also interested in the development of sex differences in behavior and in the adaptive significance of affiliative bonds and dominance status in primates.
-In my research, I combine non-invasive methods of behavioral data collection with fecal hormone extraction from habituated, known individuals.
+I am a behavioral biologist whose work focuses on the behavior and ecology of wild non-human primates.
+My research combines behavioral observations of wild non-human primates with non-invasive sampling for information on their genetics, endocrinology, and disease and microbiome ecology to better understand the sources and consequences of variability in primate social behavior across individuals and groups in natural populations.
 Much of my past and present research focuses on wild populations of monkeys in East Africa, including in Kenya, Rwanda and Ethiopia.
-By studying primates in natural settings, I can monitor the interactions between hormones, health and behavior within the selective environment in which these interactions evolved.
-In addition, non-invasive hormonal sampling allows me to both assess potential determinants of behavior and to evaluate potential physiological consequences of behavior without disruptions to the animals’ daily lives.
-My research aims to shed light on and provide new insights into the ecological and physiological processes that underlie social behavior in humans and nonhuman primates.
+By studying primates in natural settings, I can monitor the interactions between behavior, ecology and various biological processes within the selective environment in which these interactions evolved.
+In addition, non-invasive sampling allows me to both assess potential determinants of behavior and to evaluate potential consequences of behavior without disruptions to the animals’ daily lives.
+My research aims to shed light on and provide new insights into the processes that underlie social behavior in humans and nonhuman primates.

 Currently, I am investigating the behavior, ecology, and conservation biology of gelada monkeys (Theropithecus gelada) at Guassa, Ethiopia in collaboration with Dr. Peter Fashing .
 Geladas are unique among primates yet surprisingly little is known about them relative to other terrestrial primates like baboons, vervets, and macaques.
 In addition, my study site – Guassa – is an unusually ecologically pristine alpine grassland in north-central Ethiopia that has been conserved by one of the few surviving ancient indigenous conservation initiatives on the African continent.
 My current research on geladas at Guassa focuses on (a) female reproductive ecology, (b) intersexual conflict, (c) disease ecology, and (d) gut microbiome health.
 For more information about my research on geladas visit the Guassa Gelada Research Project website and see the recent photoessay on geladas and Guassa in the April 2017 issue of National Geographic magazine.
 I welcome undergraduate and graduate student participation and collaboration on my research in primate behavioral ecology.